IsaacBurton/CustomizableCalculator/README.md

       - Don't forget to include error handling for all endpoints (maybe include loading and error components), and update 'urls.py'
          * If fetch or any error happens, reference Ditton's 'Todo.jsx' error handling
       - Create a EditCourse page component that acts as the page for a specific Course where the Instructor can edit the calculator
-         * Should display the corresponding Calculator Component that dynamically updates with the Instructor edits, will need to use UseFetch with an endpoint
          * Create a Generate Link button that is disabled until the Instructor enables at least one function
       - Style these pages (App.jsx should act as the navbar with the site-wide page header and logout button)
          * Maybe highlight functions that are currently enabled